 Even after this experience it still didn’t set in.

 Finally I came to Gentle World’s Vegan Education Center, inspired by a friend’s email suggesting it as an interesting place to visit and drawn by the “Veganic Gardening” concept.
 I thought, “what the heck, why not WWOOF for a week and see what happens?”
 My mother, who was traveling around New Zealand with me at the time, asked “Do you think you’ll become a vegan?”
 I replied, mouth full of grilled cheese sandwich, “You never know, but probably not.”

 From the second I walked onto the property, my idea of what a vegan was started to crumble.
-These were not the skinny, wimpy, slightly grubby hippies I had gone to college with.
-(No offense intended, but many young vegans subsisting on french-fries and cigarettes do veganism as a whole a great disservice.)
 The Gentle World community members’ faces glowed.
 I watched one of the 57-year-old community members walk by carrying a twelve-foot ladder in one hand over his head like it was nothing.
 The food was AMAZING and there were NO animal products on site.

 Suddenly my excuses seemed flimsy, the “inconveniences” trivial in comparison to the lives and pain vegan choices would save.
 After a couple of days, one of my fellow WWOOFers asked to watch Earthlings – a powerful documentary on the abuse animals receive on this planet, narrated by Joaquin Phoenix – and I stayed to watch it with her.
 I finished the video in tears, nauseated, convinced that there was no such thing as a non-vegan animal lover, and 100% vegan.
 Well, maybe 100% vegan in diet choices and 60% vegan in philosophy and action.